Nhyoochan/c-lab-reports/README.md

-# Comprehensive C Programming Lab Solutions Repository - By jTtilak
+# Comprehensive C Programming Lab Report Repository - By jrTilak

 ## Description
 Welcome to the Comprehensive C Programming Lab Report Repository, curated by jrTilak.
 This repository is designed to provide a comprehensive collection of solutions for the C Programming lab assignments, covering various topics and concepts.
 Whether you are a student studying at Tribhuvan University's Institute of Engineering or an aspiring programmer, this repository is a valuable resource for enhancing your understanding and practical skills in C programming.